eclipsevortex/SubVortex/docs/features/incentive_mechanism.md

 The average moving score can be overrided with

-- 0 if the miner is suspicious with no penalise factor provided
+- 0 if the miner is suspicious with no penalty factor provided
-- penalise factor if the miner is suspicious with penalise factor provided
+- penalty factor if the miner is suspicious with penalty factor provided

+122 lines | 942 words | 5384 chars